-Sexual Abuse, according to Minn.
+Sexual abuse, according to Minn.
 Stat.
 626.556, subd.
-2(n), means the subjection of a child to sexual contact by a person responsible for a child's care, a person with a significant relationship to the child, or a person in a position of authority.
+2(n), means the subjection of a child to sexual contact by a person responsible for a child's care, person with a significant relationship to the child, or in a position of authority.
+In a report of sex trafficking, an alleged offender does not have to be in a caregiving role.
+Sexual abuse also includes any act which involves a minor which constitutes a violation of prostitution offenses under Minn.
+Stat.
+609.321 to 609.234 or 617.247.

 Sexual contact includes fondling, touching intimate parts and sexual intercourse.
 Sexual abuse also includes the use of a child in prostitution or in the production of sexually explicit works, or knowingly allowing a child to engage in the activities described in this paragraph.
 Sexual abuse also includes threatened sexual abuse.
 Since a sexually abused child may lack the outward symptoms of physical abuse, sexual abuse can be difficult to identify.
 A child often does not know how to express or explain what has happened to them and may be afraid, confused or ashamed.
-A child may not be developmentally capable of understanding or resisting the contact.
+A child may not be developmentally capable of understanding or preventing the contact.
 Possible indicators of sexual abuse include a sudden change in behavior and signs of emotional disturbance.